Frequently Asked Questions

 How do I know your dogs are safe to adopt?

-Once the dog is in foster care, our foster parents send us weekly updates on how the dog is doing.
-Each dog is then reassessed by us after 4 weeks in their foster home and we decide from there whether the dog is suitable to be rehomed.
+Once the dog is in foster care, our foster parents send us weekly updates on how the dog is doing and we continue to assess whether the dog is suitable for rehoming.

 We do NOT rehabilitate dogs.
 We provide care, training where necessary and we help them find their new homes, but even with all our years of dog experience and even with some great dog trainers helping us out, we do not profess to be "rehabilitation experts".
 We believe we have a responsibility to the dogs and to the community.
 It is very important to us that any dog we rehome has the very best chance at their forever but only if it is safe for them and safe for their people and safe for the community.